Kabylia: Middle Ages

 The history of Kabylie started to appear in the classical books during the fourth century AD with the revolt of the commander Firmus and his brother Guildon against the empire.

 The Vandals, a Germanic people, established a kingdom in North Africa in 435.
-They were conquered by the Byzantine Empire shortly after.
+Their rule lasted for 99 years until they were conquered by the Byzantine Empire in 534.
+The surviving Vandals then assimilated into the native Berber population.
 During the rule of the Romans, Vandals and Byzantines, the Kabyle people were some of the few Imazighen in North Africa who remained independent.
-The Kabyle people were so resistant that even during the Arab conquest of North Africa they still had control and possession over their mountains.
-In fact it was not until 1857 that Kabylia as a whole was fully and entirely conquered and subdued.
+During the Arab conquest of North Africa, the Kabyles were able to temporarily control and possess their mountains, It was not until 1857 that Kabylia as a whole was fully and entirely conquered and subdued by France.

-Between 902 and 909 AD the Fatimid state was founded by the Kutama Berbers from Little Kabylie, whose conquest of Ifriqiya resulted in the creation of the Caliphate.
-After the conquest of Ifriqiya the Kutama Berbers conquered the realm of the Rustamids on the way to Sijilmasa which they also briefly conquered.
-There the imprisoned Abdullāh al-Mahdī Billa was freed, accepted as the Imam of the movement, and installed as the first Caliph and founder of the ruling dynasty.
-The historian Heinz Halm describes the early Fatimid state as being "a hegemony of the Kutama and Sanhaja Berbers over the eastern and central Maghrib" and Prof. Dr. Loimeier states that rebellions against the Fatimids were also expressed through protest and opposition to Kutama rule.
+Between 902 and 909 AD, after being converted to Isma'ilism and won over by Abu Abdallah's dawah, the Kutama Berbers from Little Kabylie helped contribute to the founding of the Fatimid Caliphate, whose support in the overthrowing of the Aghlabids of Ifriqiya resulted in the creation of the Caliphate, although the ruling Fatimid dynasty was Arab.
+After taking control of Ifriqiya, the Fatimids conquered the realm of the Rustamids on the way to Sijilmasa which they also briefly conquered.
+There the imprisoned Abdullāh al-Mahdī Billah was freed, accepted as the Imam of the movement, and installed as the first Caliph and founder of the ruling dynasty.
+The historian Heinz Halm describes the early Fatimid state as being "a hegemony of the Kutama and Sanhaja Berbers over the eastern and central Maghrib" and Loimeier states that rebellions against the Fatimids were also expressed through protest and opposition to Kutama rule.
 The weakening of the Abbasids allowed Fatimid-Kutama power to quickly expand and in 959 Ziri ibn Manad, Jawhar the Sicilian and a Kutama army conquered Fez and Sijilmassa in Morocco.